Tumu, Te Aho Ngaiotanga | Professional Learning

 Helen has considerable experience in strategic planning, change management and the use of self-review and change management frameworks.
 She has worked with a range of organisations and communities to explore future-focused education and changing school environments.

-Helen has a history in teacher professional learning and development through the school support advisory service (Christchurch College of Education), national assessment (NZQA) and secondary teaching.
+Helen has a history in professional learning and development for teachers through the school support advisory service (Christchurch College of Education), national assessment (NZQA) and secondary teaching.

 Helen has a number of areas of deep professional knowledge.